 One thing led to another, and in 2007 Yuri found himself in Slovenia, the country of his maternal grandfather’s birth and an all around swell place to live, especially for English-speaking foreigners.
-In 2009, he became a writer and editor for In Your Pocket travel guides, and is now the global editor-in-chief.
+In 2009, he became a writer and editor for In Your Pocket travel guides, spent almost a decade travelling, eating and drinking his way around Central and Eastern Europe while based in Slovenia, before becoming the global editor-in-chief in 2018.
 He spends most of his free time and resources travelling to new countries in order to win a $50 bet that was made in secondary school.

 How would you describe yourself in 5 words or less?Jack of a few trades.

 You are a man that wears many hats and your CV is truly impressive.
 Could you tell us what you do?If we're speaking objectively, my CV isn't that impressive.
 It also may have one or two exaggerations and/or potentially not entirely true statements on it.
 What do I do?
 In general terms, I try not to worry about the future or plan ahead too much.
 I also try to only take on projects that I'm both interested in and feel capable of doing.
 I definitely wouldn't call myself a 'writer'.
 I did that once at a party in Washington DC, and my girlfriend at the time wouldn't let me hear the end of it.
 Although I always suspected that she was more upset that I was talking to an incredibly attractive South African when I said it.
 Anyway, I'm one of those people who can't write unless I'm in the mood to do so, which only seems to come quite sporadically.
 For my work as editor-in-chief of In Your Pocket, it's mostly about managing people and content, so not quite the sexy image that people have in mind when they think of the travel writing industry.